Exam Day | Testing Centre

 • Specific applications, permissions and resources may be required before the start.

-• When possible, having a simple fallback (e.g., an alternative network) helps with unexpected issues.
+• When possible, having a simple fallback, such as an alternative network, helps with unexpected issues.

-Rules exist to protect exam integrity and ensure comparable conditions between candidates.
-For that reason, it is common to have rules about permitted materials, devices and communication.
-However, the exact rules vary by exam and provider.
+Rules exist to protect integrity and ensure comparable conditions between candidates.
+For that reason, it is common to have requirements about permitted materials, devices and communication.
+However, the exact rules vary by certification and provider.

-• Candidate identity (and, where applicable, alignment with the exam registration).
+• Candidate identity and, where applicable, alignment with the registration.

-• Permitted materials: as a rule, only what is allowed by the exam rules.
+• Permitted materials: as a rule, only what is allowed by the applicable instructions.

 Situations that may require intervention

-• Frequent interruptions, noise, third parties in the room or visible non-permitted items (as per rules).
+• Frequent interruptions, noise, third parties in the room or visible non-permitted items.

-• Situations that create ambiguity about integrity, according to the exam rules.
+• Situations that create ambiguity about integrity, according to the applicable instructions.

-In many exams, the content is confidential.
-Therefore, it is not permitted to record or share questions or content (including photos, screenshots and recordings).
-If that happens, the exam/provider process applies.
+In many certifications, the content is confidential.
+Therefore, it is not permitted to record or share questions or content, including photos, screenshots and recordings.
+If that happens, the defined process applies.
 As such, intervention may occur and, where applicable, cancellation or invalidation.

-Session cancellation: typical reasons and what happens next
+Cancellation or invalidation: typical reasons and next steps

-Cancellation or invalidation means the session is not considered valid for results purposes.
-In that case, the process defined by the exam/provider applies.
+Cancellation or invalidation means the assessment session is not considered valid for results purposes.
+In that case, the process defined by the certification or provider applies.

-In some exams, a session may be cancelled or invalidated.
+In some cases, a session may be cancelled or invalidated.
 However, this depends on the applicable rules.
 This mechanism exists to ensure integrity when required conditions are not met.
 Therefore, it may be applied in specific situations.
-Finally, the reasons and exact process depend on the exam and, where applicable, the provider.
+The reasons and exact process depend on the certification and, where applicable, the provider.

-• Failure in required validations (e.g., identity or environment conditions, where applicable).
+• Failure in required validations, such as identity or environment conditions, where applicable.

-• Presence of non-permitted materials/devices, according to exam rules.
+• Presence of non-permitted materials or devices, according to applicable rules.

-• Behaviours or conditions that breach integrity rules, as per exam rules.
+• Behaviours or conditions that breach integrity requirements.

-• Conditions that prevent administration/continuity of the session, according to the exam/provider procedure.
+• Conditions that prevent administration or continuity of the session, according to the defined procedure.

 Note: this list is indicative.
-The decision always applies the exam/provider rules.
+The decision always applies the certification or provider rules.

-• The occurrence may be recorded (where applicable) and the exam/provider procedure applies.
+• The occurrence may be recorded, where applicable, and the defined procedure applies.

-• Depending on the context, rescheduling, a retake (new attempt) or a case review may be possible.
+• Depending on the context, rescheduling, a retake or a case review may be possible.

 • Where applicable, the Exams Centre supports administrative routing and clarification of the next step.

-If a technical problem, interruption or question occurs during the session, there is a support channel indicated in the exam instructions.
-Therefore, that is the first point of contact.
+If a technical problem, interruption or question occurs during the session, there is usually a support channel indicated in the instructions.
+That channel should be the first point of contact.
 In addition, where applicable, the Exams Centre supports routing and incident recording.

 What helps in case of an unexpected issue

-• Recording the time and type of issue (e.g., technical failure, interruption) can help support.
+• Recording the time and type of issue, such as technical failure or interruption, can help support.

-• The channel indicated by the exam provides the immediate next step (procedure varies by exam/provider).
+• The channel indicated by the instructions provides the immediate next step.

 • When necessary, administrative routing through the Exams Centre may apply.